lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_HANDOVER_TEMPLATE.md

 - How to validate closure?
 - Where to archive the plan if relevant?
 - What temporary files/artifacts must be deleted?
+- **Mandatory: Before archiving, verify that all permanent documentation and artifacts are written in ENGLISH, as required by LANGUAGE_POLICY_GUIDE.md.
+Translate any Spanish content before final closure.**
+- **Mandatory: Before any commit (closure, archive, or autonomous action), ALWAYS run `git status` to review and confirm only relevant files are staged.**

 ## Status
 - [ ] In progress